Business and finance news is constantly changing, so it’s crucial to pay attention to what happens in the news.

 - Research the latest deals.
 If you have a spare moment why not look at the latest deals.
 Balance transfer offers and purchase rate deals are tweaked by card providers all the time, so if you’re looking for a good deal check back with us often.
 It could save you thousands.
 As mentioned, many card providers are now offering bonus points for signing up, so check back on a regular basis to see the most competitive of these.
 There’s categories for each of these on our site so you can find out instantly.

 If you own a credit card, keeping up to the date with the latest announcements will make sure that you make educated purchases.
-Remember to regularly compare credit cards so you are always getting the best deal for your financial situation.
+Remember to regularly compare credit cards so you are always getting the deal fit for your financial situation.